IPK-BIT/scorpion/docs/source/api.rst

 .. http:post:: /aai/requests/membership

     Request a membership to a service provider.
 This membership is required to register new services to Scorpion and to submit KPI measurements for services of this provider.

+    :query string providers: Comma-seperated list of the abbreviations of the service providers one is requesting membership for.
+                             Allowed values are abbreviations that can be looked up with :ref:`getproviders`

     **Example requests**:

     .. tabs::